nielsberglund/nielsblogsource/content/_drafts/building-an-event-management-system-with-claude-code-part-9---autonomous-implementation-letting-claude-code-loose.md

 ## Drilling Down: Performance Analysis with Claude Code

-This is where autonomous development shows its weakness: **verification**.
+What we see above is where autonomous development shows its weakness: **verification**.
 The functions work correctly, but "correct" isn't the same as "optimised."
 Let's use Claude Code to diagnose what went wrong.

 I switched back to conversational mode (no YOLO) and asked Claude Code to investigate: